Current School Governors

 Please read Qualifications And Disqualifications To Serve As A School Governor by clicking here

 Governors are required to attend formal meetings as set at each Local Governing Body meeting.
-Failure to attend three consecutive meetings without sending an apology will require the governor to set down.
+Failure to attend three consecutive meetings without sending an apology will require the governor to step down.

 Governor Terms of Office